aurelia/ui-virtualization/README.md

 [![ZenHub](https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png)](https://zenhub.io)
 [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains a plugin that provides a virtualized repeater and other virtualization services.
-With the virtualized repeater you can have a huge array of items, but in the view only as many items that fit in the container will be rendered plus a couple above and below.
-When the user scrolls the repeater will simulate scroll by animating the views with CSS transform, move them around and re-bind.
-This results in a repeater with very good performance on large lists and on mobile devices.
+This plugin enables "virtualization" of list through a new `virtual-repeat.for`.
+When used, the list "virtually" as tens or hundred of thousands of rows, but the DOM only actually has rows for what is visible.
+It could be only tens or of items.
+This allows rendering of massive lists of data with amazing performance.
+It works like repeat.for, it just creates a scrolling area and manages the list using UI virtualization techniques.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).